jadongao/starter-hugo-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Physics, especially like to ponder about hard problems
+  - Physics
-  - Favorite physicist (weird) -> Richard Feynman.
+  - Favorite physicist -> Richard Feynman
-  - Favorite sport(s) -> Basketball & soccer (Lebron & Messi the GOATs)
+  - Favorite sports -> Basketball & soccer
-  - Favorite movie -> Interstellar (best sci-fi film ever)
+  - Favorite movie -> Interstellar
-  - Favorite TV show -> Peaky Blinders

 # Education to show in About widget
 Education: